 There is an insect collection due at the end of the semester.
 Since this is a web class, there are students across the US and even in other countries.
 Take into account the weather conditions in your area and plan to collect on warm, sunny days.
 Please don't wait until the last minute to collect.
 Curation takes some time, so you want to leave the last few weeks before the collection is due to work on labeling and pinning.
 Collections will not be returned to you unless you have made prior arrangements with your instructor.
 If your collection needs to be mailed back to you, you must provide a pre-paid shipping label with your collection.
 We cannot send you a bill for shipping costs, so please pre-pay if you would like your collection returned.
-We prefer UPS or FedEx, but if you send your collection by USPS, you can include stamps for the shipping amount and an address label with your collection.
+We prefer UPS or FedEx, but if you send your collection.
 UF will no longer ship collections back through campus mail, so we must hand deliver the collections to the post office.
-Remember to include the postage with your collection, so we don't have to make multiple trips to return collections.
-Please send a package that can be used to ship back your collection.
+Remember to include the postage with your collection in a package that can be used for return shipping as well.
 All additional shipping labels from previous uses must be removed.
-If you use anything that says "Priority Mail", you must send enough shipping to cover the costs.
+If you use anything that says "Priority Mail" (especially priority mail tape), you must send enough shipping to cover the costs.
 Collections not returned will be donated for education and outreach events.